 As Lessons and Streams are unique to the unit in each class, you can also view those Lessons and Streams in other class sections via the class dropdown

-Under Customize Your Stream you can individually select or deselect the resources by ticking or unticking the box to the left of it.
+Under Customise Your Stream you can individually select or deselect the resources by ticking or unticking the box to the left of it.
 Quickly select All or None at the top-right.

 For Tasks, you can optionally import as Draft and set a due date.